Community Involvement

 Website: https://uncw.edu/chhs/swk/about/bio/kristinbolton.html

-Bio: Dr. Kristin W. Bolton is an Associate Professor and MSW Program Coordinator in the School of Social Work at the University of North Carolina Wilmington.
+About: Dr. Kristin W. Bolton is an Associate Professor and MSW Program Coordinator in the School of Social Work at the University of North Carolina Wilmington.
 Her research interests include: youth violence prevention, re-entry services, healthy psychological development, and the evidence base of solution focused brief therapy with violent and non-violent offenders.

 Janae Bonsu, UIC

-UNIVERSITY OF ILLINOIS AT CHICAGO
+Doctoral Candidate, UNIVERSITY OF ILLINOIS AT CHICAGO

 Email: jbonsu2@uic.edu

-Bio: I am a doctoral candidate at Jane Addams College of Social Work, activist, and restorative justice practitioner.
+About: I am a doctoral candidate at Jane Addams College of Social Work, activist, and restorative justice practitioner.
 My work is based in an intersectional and structural analysis.
 My current work interrogates the intersection of gender-based violence, policing, and survivor empowerment; building and sustaining models of transformative justice; and policies that directly impact incarcerated people and their families.

 Rob Butters, University of Utah

-ASSISTANT PROFESSOR, UNIVERSITY OF UTAH
+Assistant Professor, UNIVERSITY OF UTAH

 Email: rob.butters@socwk.utah.edu